enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 ## Where's My JavaScript Framework?

-As you know, JS frameworks are always being created at an incredibly rapid pace; so we can't provide a package for _every_ framework that's out there.
+As you know, JS frameworks are always being created at an incredibly rapid pace; so we can't provide a convenience wrapper for _every_ framework that's out there.
 However, the steps to create your own convenience functions for the `FormValidityObserver` in your preferred framework are pretty straightforward.
 Well, the JS logic itself is straightforward.
 If you're using TypeScript, you will have to do a little bit of type dancing (which we will explain).

 We'll walk you through the process by going step-by-step on how we made our `Svelte` integration.
 As we walk you through this example, we'll be using `TypeScript`.
 If you're only familiar with JavaScript, you can still follow along.
 The code we provide below will work in JavaScript if you remove all of the type declarations and type assertions.